What Are Some Realistic Weight Loss Goals To Aim For?

 As for how to go about losing the weight, that is outside the scope of this particular article, but this article on choosing the right diet approach is a good place to start.

-And of course, if you’d like some personal help with this, feel free to check out our online fitness coaching program, and one of our expert trainers will design a custom workout and nutrition plan to help you reach your weight loss goal successfully.
+And of course, if you’d like some personal help with this, feel free to sign up for Caliber, and one of our expert coaches will design a custom workout and nutrition plan to help you reach your weight loss goal successfully.